ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 By default, snapshot warning notifications are enabled for every customer.
 However, you can choose to disable them.
 When this feature is disabled, all ticket generation and notifications are stopped.
 You can disable and enable notifications for the volume at any time from the CLI.

-If snapshot space utilization increases too rapidly, then you might receive one notification before autodeletion of the oldest scheduled snapshot occurs.
+If snapshot space utilization increases too rapidly, you can receive one notification before autodeletion of the oldest scheduled snapshot occurs.
 For example, if utilization jumps from 76% to 96% within 15 minutes, you receive one notification about exceeding 75% and one notification about exceeding 95%.
 {: note}

 ## Listing all Snapshots with Space Used Information from the CLI